celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Cloning repository](./images/create_a_new_repository_git_clone.png)

-This will have created a new folder with the name of your repo, so we need to move inside this folder, we can use File > Open Folder in the top bar or the cd command.
+This will have created a new folder with the name of your repo, so we need to move inside this folder using the cd command in the terminal, alternatively you can also use File > Open Folder in the top bar of VS Code to open the repository folder directly in the editor.

 ```bash
 cd <repository name>